How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Additional Required Components

-If you've been doing ham radio and electronics for awhile you may already have some of the various wiring, audio plugs/cables, ferrite filters, etc. For the 2.5mm/3.5mm cables just cut a 3' cable in half.
-Right-angle cables can sometimes be harder to find or more expensive but they save space and reduce the likelihood of being damaged due to sticking straight out from the side of the HTs.
+If you've been doing ham radio and electronics for awhile you may already have some of the various wiring, audio plugs/cables, ferrite filters, etc. 2.5mm & 3.5mm cables are included with URI200's or can be easily found online.
+Right-angle cables save space and reduce the likelihood of damage due to the node being bumped or dropped.
 No 2.5mm cable is needed for the Tx HT as a Ground connection is already provided by its power supply ground wire.

-Note that for best RFI performance the URI and its enclosure must be directly connected to Ground, whereas the 3040 and its power supply should not be connected to Ground.
+For best RFI performance the URI and its enclosure should be directly connected to Ground, whereas the MiniPC and its power supply should not be connected to Ground.

 I've built about a dozen full-duplex radio-based nodes, some with metal enclosures and some with plastic enclosures and after various (sometimes major) optimizations have got them all working well, however the ones in metal enclosures have usually had fewer noise issues needing to be debugged and optimized.
-Having ferrite filters on all cables is the most important thing however - including on the AC power cord and ethernet cable.
+Having ferrite filters on all cables is the most important thing.
 The ferrites should be placed as close to the node end of the cable as possible.
 Each cable should have 2-4 turns around a ferrite core.
-With the Tx HT putting out 1+ Watts of RF energy just inches away, any wire or cable longer than a couple inches that does not have a ferrite filter or is not fully enclosed in shielded enclosure will act like an antenna and conduct RFI into the node electronics and cause noisy audio or other issues.
+With the Tx HT putting out 1+ Watts of RF energy just inches away, any wire or cable longer than a couple inches that does not have a ferrite filter or is not fully enclosed in a shielded enclosure will act like an antenna and conduct RF into the node electronics, which can cause noisy audio or other issues.

 Recommended / Optional Components